Star Alliance

-Star Alliance's 26 member airlines operate a fleet of approximately 5,033 aircraft, serving more than 1,290 airports in 195 countries on more than 19,000 daily departures.
+Star Alliance is an airline alliance headquartered in Frankfurt, Germany.
+Founded on 14 May 1997, it was the world's first global airline alliance.
+Star Alliance has 25 member airlines that operate a combined fleet of over 5,000 aircraft, serving more than 1,300 airports in 195 countries on more than 19,000 daily departures.

+As of April 2024, it is the world's largest airline alliance by market share, holding 17.4 percent, compared to 13.7 percent for SkyTeam and 11.9 percent for Oneworld.

 The alliance has a two-tier rewards program, Silver and Gold, with incentives including priority boarding and upgrades.
 Like other airline alliances, Star Alliance airlines share airport terminals (known as co-locations), and many member planes are painted in the alliance's livery.

 History

-1997–1999: First alliance

-On May 14, 1997, an agreement was announced forming the Star Alliance with five airlines on three continents: United Airlines, Scandinavian Airlines, Thai Airways International, Air Canada, and Lufthansa.
-The alliance chose Young & Rubicam for advertising, with a budget of $25 million (€18 million).
-The airlines shared the star logo from the beginning, with its five points representing the founding airlines.
-The alliance adopted its first slogan, "The Airline Network for Earth", with its goal "an alliance that will take passengers to every major city on earth".

-Additions
+1997–1999: Founding and early years

+The Star Alliance was announced on 14 May 1997 by five airlines from three continents: Air Canada, Lufthansa, Scandinavian Airlines, Thai Airways International and United Airlines.
+The group adopted a shared star-shaped logo, with each point representing a founding member.
+Its first slogan was “The Airline Network for Earth,” and it aimed to connect passengers to major cities worldwide.
+Advertising efforts were managed by Young & Rubicam, with a budget of $25 million (€18 million).

-The now defunct Brazilian airline VARIG joined the Star Alliance network on 22 October 1997, extending the alliance into South America.
-Also joining were Ansett Australia and Air New Zealand, expanding Star Alliance to Australia and the Pacific.
-With the addition of the latter two carriers, the alliance served 720 destinations in 110 countries with a combined fleet of 1,650 aircraft.
-The next airline to join was All Nippon Airways (ANA), the group's second Asian airline, on 15 October 1999.
+VARIG, a now-defunct Brazilian airline, joined the alliance on 22 October 1997, marking its expansion into South America.
+Ansett Australia and Air New Zealand also joined, extending the network into Australia and the Pacific.
+With these additions, the alliance served 720 destinations in 110 countries and operated a combined fleet of 1,650 aircraft.
+All Nippon Airways became the second Asian airline to join on 15 October 1999.